 In the context of haplotype phasing, the most parsimonious phasing refers to the solution that uses the fewest haplotypes.
-Hubbell [30] showed that this version of the problem is NP-hard, in general, by a reduction from minimum clique cover.
-Gusfield [24] solved the problem via an (exponentially large) integer programming formulation that is solvable in many cases, even for medium-sized problems.
-An intriguing open problem is to determine whether there are practical instances when this problem can be solved efficiently (for example if the perfect phylogeny condition holds, see section 2.5).
+Hubbell [27] showed that this version of the problem is NP-hard, in general, by a reduction from minimum clique cover.
+Gusfield [22] solved the problem via an (exponentially large) integer programming formulation that is solvable in many cases, even for medium-sized problems.